GStreamer/gstreamer/markdown/design/gstbin.md

 ## EOS

-The sink elements will post an EOS message on the bus when they reach EOS.
-The EOS message is only posted to the bus when the sink element is in PLAYING.
+The sink elements will post an `EOS` message on the bus when they reach `EOS`.
+This message is only posted to the bus when the sink element is in `PLAYING`.

-The bin collects all EOS messages and forwards it to the application as soon as all the sinks have posted an EOS.
+The bin collects all `EOS` messages and forwards it to the application as soon as all the sinks have posted an `EOS`.

-The list of queued EOS messages is cleared when the bin goes to PAUSED again.
-This means that all elements should repost the EOS message when going to PLAYING again.
+The list of queued `EOS` messages is cleared when the bin goes to `PAUSED` again.
+This means that all elements should repost the `EOS` message when going to `PLAYING` again.

 ## SEGMENT_START/DONE